mdal-lang/mdal-lang.github.io/README.md

 ## Features

-`mdAL` is a descriptive language which defines the needed core entities and views of an AL solution.
+`mdAL` is a descriptive language that defines the needed core entities and views of an AL solution.
 In addition, the data flow between entities can be specified. `mdAL` provides AL code generation for:

 * Tables
   * Setup